Ninja Drones?

-Shonentachi (少年たち, Shōnentachi) is a 2019 Japanese musical film distributed by Shochiku, a film version of musical theatre Boys which has been running since 1969.
-The film Director is Katsuhide Motoki, screenwriter by Katsumi Ishikawa, and executive producer is Johnny Kitagawa.
+Shonentachi (少年たち, Shōnentachi), also known as Ninja Drones? and Juveniles, is a 2019 Japanese musical film distributed by Shochiku, a film version of musical theatre production Boys which has been running since 1969.
+The film was directed by Katsuhide Motoki, written by Katsumi Ishikawa, and executive produced by Johnny Kitagawa.

 Overview

 This production is an adaptation of musical theatre Boys, which has been staged since 1969 and is based on the musical theater that has been performed mainly by young trainees starring in the show before their debut since it was revived in 2010 with Kis-My-Ft2 and A.B.C-Z in the lead roles.
 In this production, the red team was performed by SixTones, the blue team by Snow Man, and the black team by Kansai trainees such as Daigo Nishihata and Koji Mukai.
 Since this is a musical film, song and dance are woven throughout.
 At the end of the film, there is a gorgeous musical show time where all the trainees perform and dance.